managed-components/amplitude/README.md

 Amplitude distinguishes between Event Properties, User Properties, and Group Properties.
 To use these features, follow the instructions below:

-- All Properties are by default sent as Event Properties.
+- All Properties are by default sent as `event_properties`.
 This is true with the exception of properties that begin with `user_` or `groups_` prefixes.
-- To send User Properties, name your fields/event parameters with the prefix `“user_”`.
-For example, in WebCM: `webcm.track(‘event’, {name: ‘signup’, user_name: ‘My Name’})`.
-Since in WebCM all of the event properties are automatically directed to the tool (without the need for mapping configuration), the following code should end up adding `user_name` to the User Properties.
+- To send `user_properties`, name your fields/event parameters with the prefix `"user_"`.
+For example, in WebCM: `webcm.track('event', { name: 'signup', user_name: 'My Name' })`.
+Since in WebCM, all event properties are automatically directed to the tool without the need for mapping configuration, the following code should add `user_name` to `user_properties`.
 It will omit the prefix from the property name, so it will send `name` as the key and `My Name` as the value.
-- To send Groups Properties, name your fields/event parameters with the prefix `“groups_”`.
-For example, in WebCM: `webcm.track(‘event’, {name: ‘signup’, groups_company: ‘My Company Name’})`.
-Since in WebCM all of the event properties are automatically directed to the tool (without the need for mapping configuration), the following code should end up adding `groups_company` to the Groups Properties.
+- To send the `groups` property, name your fields/event parameters with the prefix `“groups_”`.
+For example, in WebCM: `webcm.track('event', {name: 'signup', groups_company: 'My Company Name'})`.
+Since in WebCM all of the event properties are automatically directed to the tool (without the need for mapping configuration), the following code should end up adding `groups_company` to `groups`.
 It will omit the prefix from the property name, so it will send `company` as the key and `My Company` as the value.

 ---